‘Saving lives by using kinetic energy from vehicles’

 How can we reduce road accidents and at the same time create renewable energy?

-Pavnext created a technological solution to implement in the road pavement to promote safer, smarter and sustainable cities.
-Their solution is based on a technological device to implement in the road pavement surface that, without affect or interfere with the vehicles motion allows to reduce their speed without any driver’s action, by extracting kinetic energy from vehicles, promoting road safety.
-This energy is then converted into electricity, which can be used to supply electrical devices in the place without CO2 emissions associated.
+Pavnext has created a technological solution that can be embedded in road pavement surface to promote safer, smarter and sustainable cities.
+Without affecting or interfering with the vehicle’s motion, the embedded device can reduce its speed without any action from the driver by extracting kinetic energy from vehicles, thereby promoting road safety.
+This energy is then converted into electricity, which can be used to supply electrical devices and which is free from CO2 emissions.

-Do you think that the solution of Pavnext can actively contribute to road safety as well as creating renewable energy?
+With an inspiring event in the Knights’ Hall in The Hague on 24 April, we kicked off the joint development of shared purposes to take on global challenges.
+Do you think that the solution of Pavnext can actively contribute to our shared purpose of outsmarting urban solutions, and improve road safety as well as creating renewable energy?

 Follow us on Twitter for the latest updates: twitter.com/ideasfromeurope